SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/diagnostics.md

 - Some information from the environment (tenant details, environment variables).
 - Version numbers of the components.

-This diagnostics overview may be useful to capture when experiencing  problems, or for debugging EPL applications.
+It may be useful to capture this diagnostics information when experiencing  problems, or for debugging EPL applications.
 It is also useful to  provide to support if you are filing a support ticket.

 The following endpoints are also available for REST requests.
 These require authentication as a user with READ permissions for "CEP management":